bahanonu/ciatah/docs/docs/questions.md

 ## Questions?
-Please email any additional questions not covered in the repository to `bahanonu [at] alum.mit.edu` or open an issue.
+Please [open an issue on GitHub](https://github.com/bahanonu/calciumImagingAnalysis/issues) or email any additional questions not covered in the repository to `bahanonu [at] alum.mit.edu`.